omaroaalj/summer-research-2022/README.md

 # Summer Research 2022
-Python programs, SQL commands, and Entity-relationship diagrams I developed as part of a paid Summer Research program I was a part of in Westminster College in between June and July of 2022.
+Python scripts, SQL commands, and Entity-relationship diagrams I developed as part of a paid Summer Research program I was a part of in Westminster College in between June and July of 2022.
 Repository also includes spreadsheet files that were imported into the SQL server.

 NOTE: The group I worked in this project was provided funding by the Westminster College Summer Research Program.
 The group is not paid, affiliated with, and/or endorsed by any other organization and/or entity, including those listed in References.